Borrus-sudo/tinypages/README.md

 ## Note
 The framework is heavy WIP with most of the features still being implemented, lookout for a beta version in the near future

+## Test
+- cd into vite and compiler and run `yarn build`
+- cd into playground and run `node index.mjs`